Prime Day 2019: The best deals on smart lights from Lutron, Lifx, Philips Hue and more

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: Prime Day 2019: The best deals on smart lights from Lutron, Lifx, Philips Hue and more
+Discuss: Prime Day 2019, Day 2: Best smart light deals on Lutron, Lifx, Philips Hue and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.